Kate BystrovaKB

 Why journalists love online newsrooms & how to create yours

-Learn what makes an online newsroom so valuable to your business & media contacts.
+Learn what makes an online newsroom so valuable to your business & media contacts, and how you can set up your own in just a few minutes.

 Do I really need an online newsroom?